themancalledjakob/kabk_imd_19_posenet/README.md

 - open Unity
 - open the folder `kabk_imd_19_posenet/unityExamples/unityWebsockets/` in Unity

-# Troubleshooting FAQ
+# Troubleshooting
+## you cannot run the posenet camera tracker
+When you run the posenet camera with `yarn start`, you get an error that something is already running on port 3000.
+Check the whole error message for the PID number of the process blocking this port.

+then type in the terminal: `kill -9 <PID number>` for example:

+`kill -9 67832`

+then try again.
+Should you have trouble with this, a simple reboot will fix it as well.

-- let me know when you run into errors or troubles!
+- let me know when you run into other errors or troubles!
 I will put here a FAQ :-)